anthonysirico/IC-GSBD/README.md

 Utilizing Geometric Deep Learning (GDL) through [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric), we analyze a small subset of the dataset to train a machine learning model which is then used to predict the remainder of the dataset iteratively, progressively narrowing down to the top solutions.

 ## Data
-The current data consists of a MATLAB `.m`[^Fn1] file that contains over 43,000 graphs that represent Analog Electric Circuits.
+The current data consists of two MATLAB `.m`[^Fn1] files.
-Each circuit contains an adjacency matrix, node labels representing the various components in each circuit, and a graph-level label representing the performance of the circuit.[^Fn2]
+The first contains over 43,000 graphs that represent Analog Electric Circuits.[^Fn2] The second contains over 32,612 graphs representing aircraft Thermal Management Systems (TMSs).[^Fn3] Each circuit contains an adjacency matrix, node labels representing the various components, and a graph-level label representing the performance of the circuit.[^Fn4]

 ## Required Python Libraries
 Most of the libraries used are pre-built into Python, but please ensure that you have the following: